Loop-Level Lepton Flavor Violation and Diphoton Signals in the Minimal Left-Right Symmetric Model: Acknowledgments

-\textbf{\textit{Acknowledgments.--}} The authors are also grateful to Rabindra Mohapatra, P. S. Bhupal Dev, Sudip Jana, Zuowei Liu and Zeren S. Wang for the enlightening discussions, and Michael J. Ramsey-Musolf and Xiao-Gang He for the valuable comments.
-SQ and YZ are supported by the National Natural Science Foundation of China under grant No. 12175039 and the ``Fundamental Research Funds for the Central Universities''.
-PW acknowledges support from Natural Science Foundation of Jiangsu Province (Grant No. BK20210201), Fundamental Research Funds for the Central Universities, Excellent Scholar Project of Southeast University (Class A), and the Big Data Computing Center of Southeast University.
+The authors are also grateful to Rabindra Mohapatra, P. S. Bhupal Dev, Sudip Jana, Zuowei Liu and Zeren S. Wang for the enlightening discussions, and Michael J. Ramsey-Musolf, Xiao-Gang He, Shao-Feng Ge and Shu Li for the valuable comments.
+S.Q. and Y.Z. are supported by the National Natural Science Foundation of China under grant No. 12175039, the State Key Laboratory of Dark Matter Physics, and the ``Fundamental Research Funds for the Central Universities''.
+P.W. acknowledges support from Natural Science Foundation of Jiangsu Province (Grant No. BK20210201), Fundamental Research Funds for the Central Universities, Excellent Scholar Project of Southeast University (Class A), and the Big Data Computing Center of Southeast University.